-This system uses the CBEIF and CCIF flags in combination with the enable bits CBIE and CCIE in addition to the BKSEL bit(s) when existing, to discriminate for the interrupt generation.
+This system uses the CBEIF and CCIF flags in combination with the enable bits CBIE and CCIE in addition to the BKSEL bit to discriminate for the interrupt generation.
 By taking account of the possible selected bank, the system is prevented from generating false interrupts when the command buffer is empty in an unselected bank.

-Figure 6-1 fts256k Flash Interrupt Implementation
+Figure 6-1 FTS128K Flash Interrupt Implementation